 Autodesk is involved in a variety of claims, suits, investigations and proceedings in the normal course of business activities including claims of alleged infringement of intellectual property rights, commercial, employment, piracy prosecution, business practices and other matters.
 In the Company's opinion, resolution of pending matters is not expected to have a material adverse impact on its consolidated results of operations, cash flows or its financial position.
-However, it is possible that an unfavorable resolution of one or more such proceedings could in the future materially affect its future results of operations, cash flows or financial position in a particular period.
+Given the unpredictable nature of legal proceedings, there is a reasonable possibility that an unfavorable resolution of one or more such proceedings could in the future materially affect the Company's results of operations, cash flows or financial position in a particular period, however, based on the information known by the Company as of the date of this filing and the rules and regulations applicable to the preparation of the Company's financial statements, any such amount is either immaterial or it is not possible to provide an estimated amount of any such potential loss.

-16. Common Stock Repurchase Program
+13. Common Stock Repurchase Program

-Autodesk has a stock repurchase program that is used largely to help offset the dilution to net income per share caused by the issuance of stock under the Company's employee stock plans and for such other purposes as may be in the interests of Autodesk and its stockholders, and has the effect of returning excess cash generated from the Company's business to stockholders.
-During the three months ended April 30, 2011, Autodesk repurchased and retired 1.7 million shares at an average repurchase price of \$40.17 per share.
-Common stock and additional paid-in capital and retained earnings were reduced by \$39.5 million and \$29.1 million, respectively, during the three months ended April 30, 2011, as a result of the stock repurchases.
+Autodesk has a stock repurchase program that is used largely to help offset the dilution from the issuance of stock under the Company's employee stock plans and for such other purposes as may be in the interests of Autodesk and its stockholders, and has the effect of returning excess cash generated from the Company's business to stockholders.
+During the three months ended April 30, 2012, Autodesk repurchased and retired 2.5 million shares at an average repurchase price of \$39.79 per share.
+Common stock and additional paid-in capital and retained earnings were reduced by \$54.1 million and \$45.1 million, respectively, during the three months ended April 30, 2012.

-At April 30, 2011, 22.7 million shares remained available for repurchase under repurchase plans approved by the Board of Directors.
-During the three month ended April 30, 2011, Autodesk repurchased its common stock through open market purchases.
+At April 30, 2012, 12.2 million shares remained available for repurchase under repurchase plans approved by the Board of Directors.
+During the three months ended April 30, 2012, Autodesk repurchased its common stock through open market purchases.
 The number of shares acquired and the timing of the purchases are based on several factors, including general market conditions, the number of employee stock option exercises, stock issuance, the trading price of Autodesk common stock, cash on hand and available in the United States, and company defined trading windows.

-17. Comprehensive Income
+14. Accumulated Other Comprehensive Income